 Bogs is another highly recommended brand when it comes to good and sturdy winter boots that keep your feet warm and dry.
-They seem to be less suitable for hiking though, but are perfect for short walks in the snow and day to day outdoor activities in winter.
+They seem to be less suitable for hiking though, but Bogs winter boots are perfect for short walks in the snow and outdoor activities in winter.

 - We live in the mountains and these great boots keep our feet warm and dry.

 - I’ve worn these boots for walks in freezing cold weather and to go sledding with my kids and my feet always stay toasty warm and dry.